About Ohio City

 Jail & Inmate Records

-The Gunnison County Detention Center is the primary jail facility in the county.
-It handles the booking process for individuals arrested within the county, where they are photographed and fingerprinted.
-Inmate information can be accessed through the Sheriff's Office, which provides details on current detainees.
-Visitation rules are specific to the facility, requiring appointments and adherence to security protocols.
-The bond and bail process in Colorado allows for the posting of bail through cash, property, or bail bondsmen, and details can be obtained from the detention center.
+The Gunnison County Detention Center is the primary jail facility for the area.
+Anyone arrested within county boundaries goes through booking here, where they're photographed and fingerprinted.
+Visitation at the facility requires appointments and strict adherence to security protocols.
+Colorado's bond and bail process allows posting through cash, property, or bail bondsmen, with specific details available directly from the detention center.

 Criminal Records

 The criminal records system in Gunnison County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Gunnison County Sheriff's Office and local police departments maintain these records, while the Colorado Bureau of Investigation (CBI) provides statewide background checks.
-Residents can request background checks through the CBI, which offers a comprehensive overview of an individual's criminal history in Colorado.
-The sex offender registry is also accessible to the public, providing information on registered offenders residing in the county.
+Residents can request background checks through the CBI, which offers a overview of an individual's criminal history in Colorado.
+The sex offender registry is also accessible to the public, providing information on registered offenders residing in Gunnison County.

 Economy & Demographics